joa337/velsanet-whitepapers/industry/README.md

 These reports are independent technical analyses created by the Velsanet Architecture Group.

 They are intended to support discussion and exploration of architecture-level ideas within the semiconductor, AI infrastructure, and networking communities.

+This directory contains a series of independent industry platform mappings exploring how the Velsanet architecture may relate to existing semiconductor ecosystems.

+Each report examines a different technological pathway:

+• ARM + Samsung — distributed compute and edge infrastructure
+• NVIDIA + TSMC — AI supercomputing and GPU fabric platforms
+• Intel + Broadcom — data center networking and silicon photonics infrastructure